seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 ![image](media/str3.png)

-7.For Storage account name option please provide any name with small letter alphabets and numbers.
+7. For Storage account name option please provide any name with small letter alphabets and numbers.

 8. Select the region option as East US